 - Line and grease a 20cm baking cake tin and pre heat your oven to 180 deg C.

-- In a large bowl with a stand mixer (or hand-held electric mixer) combine the eggs and sugar and beat until pale and smooth ( approx. 2 mins.).3 eggs, 200 grams granulated sugar
+- In a large bowl with a stand mixer (or hand-held electric mixer) combine the eggs and sugar and beat until pale and smooth ( approx. 2 mins.).3 eggs room temperature, 200 grams granulated sugar

-- Add the olive oil, lemon juice, zest and vanilla and mix again.120 ml olive oil, 1 lemon, 2 lemons, 1 tablespoon vanilla extract
+- Add the olive oil, lemon juice, zest and vanilla and mix again.120 ml olive oil extra virgin, 1 lemon juiced, 2 lemons zest, 1 tablespoon vanilla extract

-- Fold through the all-purpose flour and baking powder (make sure not to overmix!)220 g all-purpose flour, 1 teaspoon baking powder
+- Fold through the all-purpose flour and baking powder (make sure not to overmix!)220 g all-purpose flour (plain flour), 1 teaspoon baking powder

 - Pour the cake batter into the cake tin and bake in a 350F or 180C oven for 45 mins. (check with a skewer or toothpick to check if the cake is done)